tonygilkerson/things/proj01/README.md

-# Project 01 - Hello World LED Blink on Sparkfun ESP32 Thing
+# proj01 - Hello World LED Blink on Sparkfun ESP32 Thing

 In this project I will create a "hello world" LED blink program.